Vaginal tears and cuts can occur for various reasons. These include sexual activity and hair removal.

 In this article, we discuss some common causes of vaginal cuts and tears.
 We also cover treatment, prevention, and when to see a doctor.

-Sexual activity is a common cause of vaginal tears.
+It is possible for sexual activity to cause vaginal tears or cuts.
 A penis, finger, or another object that a person inserts into the vagina can damage its delicate tissues.
+This is often due to friction or dryness.

 Following sexual activity that causes vaginal tears, a person may also have minor bruising in the pelvic region and vaginal soreness that lasts for a few days.